 Given that the initial NIDS findings suggested very much a UFO connection to the strange happenings at Skinwalker Ranch, and the fact that Bigelow himself had stated to the media that he had some “pretty strong convictions” of the “authenticity and existence” of such things, it is strange that he should suddenly shut the project down, and more to the point, not allow any other party to conduct any research on the land.

-Some believe that he had in fact gotten too close to “the truth!”
-So close, that he was “offered” the chance to close down the research.
+Some believe that he was, in fact, too close to “the truth!”
+So close, that he would receive an “offer” to close down the research.

 Bigelow would move into the Space Tourism field – an area he had little experience in.
 That didn’t seem to stop him obtaining some lucrative contracts from NASA for his new company, Bigelow Aerospace.

-Might Bigelow have shut down the research at Skinwalker Ranch in return for these contracts?
-Might he be developing extra-terrestrial technology and wisdom learned from studies at the ranch to use in the space tourism industry?
+Maybe Bigelow have shut down the research at Skinwalker Ranch in return for these contracts?
+Might he be developing extra-terrestrial technology and wisdom from studies at the ranch to use in the space tourism industry?
 Might the ranch become a testing ground for such technology?

 As a company, Bigelow Aerospace rarely acknowledge the research that took place at Skinwalker Ranch.
-One of the only times they issued a statement was a rather mocking and tongue-in-cheek response as to why the research suddenly stopped was, “maybe he (Bigelow) wanted to leave the aliens in peace!”
+One of the only statements, in a rather mocking and tongue-in-cheek response as to the reason for the sudden end to the research, was “maybe he (Bigelow) wanted to leave the aliens in peace!”

 Many people still flock to the boundaries of the area, and many strange reports of sightings still surface.